TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/dataGGroupMember.md

 ﻿###data-g-group-member

-This property is used to define item's property for grouping.
+This property is used to define an item's property for grouping.

-**Value:** Defines item's  property name, which value will be used for grouping this grid.
+**Value:** Defines an item's property name, which value will be used for grouping in the grid.

 **Default value:** property **data-g-member**.

-Example:
+**Example**:
 <!--Start the highlighter-->
 <pre class="brush: html">
 	<column data-g-member="Age" data-g-group-member = "AgeGroup"> </column>